plule/DEFract/README.markdown

  * Return to switch between predefined views (if any)
  * Tab to switch between fractals
  * scroll to change the number of iterations of the renderer (try this if everything is too dark, or too blobby or whatever)
  * F2 to take a screenshot.
 It will be store in the LÖVE saving directory.
-You can find this directory by pressing...
+You can find this directory by pressing "space"
  * Space to display informations
  * Escape to exit